-Dr. Michele Beaulieu is a full-time Neonatal Nurse Practitioner, as well as author, researcher and educator.
+Dr. Michele Beaulieu is a Neonatal Nurse Practitioner, as well as author, researcher and educator and shares her time with UConn and her clinical practice at All Children’s John Hopkins Medical Center in St. Petersburg, Florida.
 Dr. Beaulieu graduated with her Doctor of Nursing (DNP) degree from Case Western Reserve University Frances Payne Bolton School of Nursing in 2007.

 Dr. Beaulieu developed and taught the first online course for the post-master’s Neonatal Nurse Practitioner Program at UConn in 2013.
 She is a member of Sigma Theta Tau (Delta Beta Chapter) and is actively involved in several neonatal and women’s health professional organizations: Florida Association of Neonatal Nurse Practitioner (FANNP), Academy of Neonatal Nursing (ANN), Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN), National Association of Neonatal Nurses (NANN), American Academy of Pediatrics (AAP), and the National League of Nurses (NLN).

-Marybeth Whalen is a Neonatal Nurse Practitioner.
-As Adjunct Aaulty she is Clinical Coordinator and lead faculty for the Neonatal Nurse Practitioner program here at University of Connecticut, since 2008.
-She also holds an active clinical position for a tertiary healthcare center in central Massachusetts for the past 20 years and serves as Clinical Instructor for the Division of Pediatrics and Coordinator of the Nurse Practitioner Service for the division of neonatology at the University of Massachusetts Medical Center (UMMC), Worcester, MA.
+Marybeth Whalen is a Neonatal Nurse Practitioner as well as Assistant Clinical Faculty in the University of Connecticut's School of Nursing.
+Dr. Whalen has been lead faculty and Clinical Coordinator for the Neonatal Nurse Practitioner program here at UConn since 2008.
+Presently employed in a joint appointment with UMASS / Memorial Medical Center in Worcester, MA, she has also held an active clinical position for a tertiary healthcare center in central Massachusetts for the past 20 years and serves as Clinical Instructor for the Division of Pediatrics and Coordinator of the Nurse Practitioner Service for the division of neonatology.

 Dr. Whalen received her Diploma in Nursing from Hahnemann Hospital School of Nursing, followed by a BS from Worcester State College, MS from Northeastern University, and completed her Doctorate in Nursing Practice from Case Western Reserve University.